IBM/ibm-spectrum-symphony-operator/README.md

   - Operator sets environment variables to containers to help with scripting
   - Renaming objects, replacing master with primary
   - The primary namagement hostname changed from master to primary
+  - New option (cluster.cacheImages) to use local repository for management and compute pods
   - Bugfix: operator missed primary management pod monitoring, fixes the cluster recovery if pod is killed
   - Bugfix: build used client's service account
   - Bugfix: client used array of environment variables from master parameter